 Oxford University became his first prey: Cowie returned figures of 6 for 50 and 3 for 70; the batsmen let him down against Lancashire and Derbyshire, though he picked up 11 wickets from the 2 matches.
 As the first Test at Lord’s approached, there was no doubt that Cowie would be the spearhead of the attack.

-England had 2 debutant opening batsmen in the form of Jim Parks and Hutton; Cowie bowled Hutton first for a duck, and followed up by bowling Parks as well.
+England had two debutant openers in Jim Parks and Hutton; Cowie bowled Hutton first for a duck, and followed up by bowling Parks as well.
 He also bowled Charlie Barnett, but England still managed to reach 424 thanks to a 245-run third-wicket partnership between Joe Hardstaff junior and Hammond, both of whom scored hundreds.
 Cowie finished with 4 for 118.

 After the tourists were bowled out for 295, Cowie struck again, removing Hutton for 1 and Parks for 7.
 The middle-order hit out, Cowie finished with 2 for 49, and set to bat 4 hours to save the match, Wallace and John Kerr saved the Test for them.
 In the very next match he helped his side to a win against Somerset at Taunton with figures of 3 for 66 and 5 for 60.